-A Arrayset is a named grouping of data samples where each sample shares a number of similar attributes and array properties.
-See the docstrings in co.arraysets.init arrayset:
+An "Arrayset" is a named grouping of data samples where each sample shares a number of similar attributes and array properties.

+See the docstrings below or in init\arrayset()

-''' Initializes a arrayset in the repository.
+Initializes a arrayset in the repository.

 Arraysets are groups of related data pieces (samples).
 All samples within a arrayset have the same data type, and number of dimensions.
 The size of each dimension can be either fixed (the default behavior) or variable per sample.

 For fixed dimension sizes, all samples written to the arrayset must have the same size that was initially specified upon arrayset initialization.
 Variable size arraysets on the other hand, can write samples with dimensions of any size less than a maximum which is required to be set upon arrayset creation.
-Parameters

-name : str

-The name assigned to this arrayset.

-shape : Union[int, Tuple[int]]

-The shape of the data samples which will be written in this arrayset.

-This argument and the 'dtype' argument are required if a 'prototype'

-is not provided, defaults to None.

-dtype : np.dtype

-The datatype of this arrayset.
-This argument and the 'shape' argument

-'''

-''' are required if a 'prototype' is not provided., defaults to None. prototype : np.ndarray A sample array of correct datatype and shape which will be used to initialize the arrayset storage mechanisms.
-If this is provided, the 'shape' and 'dtype' arguments must not be set, defaults to None. named_samples : bool, optional If the samples in the arrayset have names associated with them.
-If set, all samples must be provided names, if not, no name will be assigned. defaults to True, which means all samples should have names. variable_shape : bool, optional If this is a variable sized arrayset.
-If true, a the maximum shape is set from the provided 'shape' or 'prototype' argument.
-Any sample added to the arrayset can then have dimension sizes <= to this initial specification (so long as they have the same rank as what was specified) defaults to False. backend: DEVELOPER USE ONLY. str, optional, kwarg only Backend which should be used to write the arrayset files on disk.
-Returns
+- name (str) The name assigned to this arrayset. - shape (Union[int, Tuple[int]]) The shape of the data samples which will be written in this arrayset.
+This argument and the dtype argument are required if a prototype is not provided, defaults to None. - dtype (numpy.dtype) The datatype of this arrayset.
+This argument and the shape argument are required if a prototype is not provided., defaults to None. - prototype (numpy.ndarray) A sample array of correct datatype and shape which will be used to initialize the arrayset storage mechanisms.
+If this is provided, the shape and dtype arguments must not be set, defaults to None. - named\samples (bool, optional) If the samples in the arrayset have names associated with them.
+If set, all samples must be provided names, if not, no name will be assigned. defaults to True, which means all samples should have names. - variable\shape (bool, optional) If this is a variable sized arrayset.
+If true, a the maximum shape is set from the provided shape or prototype argument.
+Any sample added to the arrayset can then have dimension sizes <= to this initial specification (so long as they have the same rank as what was specified) defaults to False. - backend\opts (Optional[Union[str, dict]], optional) ADVANCED USERS ONLY, backend format code and filter opts to apply to arrayset data.
+If None, automatically infered and set based on data shape and type. by default None